benzmuircroft/hyperdown/README.md

 todo:
 - impliment queues for both addEvent and consumedEvents ?
 - could I queue dealing with events and sending results ?
+- each completed action pushes the last out and it can scale with more users ?

 ## Installation
 ```